substrate-asia/hackathon-2023-summer/projects/45-MoonLayer/README.md

 ![](https://media.discordapp.net/attachments/911232853348597771/1125359172226121748/Comparison.PNG?width=1232&height=461)

-More details about Problems with zk Rollup and Optimistic Rollup:

 # Project Introduction

 MoonLayer is a layer 3 Rollup with EVM integration on Polkadot / a layer 2 rollup with EVM integration built on top of Moonbeam.

 As a Sovereign Rollup scaling solution, MoonLayer leverages scalability of Moonbeam with faster transaction performance and lower gas fees, while inheriting security of Moonbeam and Polkadot.

 MoonLayer’s integration with EVM allows existing decentralized applications (dApps) from Moonbeam and Ethereum to be effortlessly deployed on its platform.